laurentszyster/fragment.js/README.md

 ===
 A convenient prototype for a fragment of DOM elements.

+This module provides an extensible convenience similar to JQuery's `$` but without the confusion introduced by [jQuery.fn.init](https://github.com/jquery/jquery/blob/1.11.0-rc1/src/core/init.js)'s dispatch on argument type, value and arrity.

+Note that `fragment.js` requires ES5 shims in IE8.

 Synopsis
 ---
-Define your application's `Fragment` extensions, for instance add a chainable `on` method :
+Add a chainable `on` method to `Fragment` prototype:

 ```javascript
 fragment.extend({